ElryGH/HikariWatch/README.md

 ## Extension Support

-For problems with sources or to request new sources, please visit [DaExtensionMan's Repository](https://github.com/DaExtensionMan).
-We encourage you to fork this repository and keep a local copy in case of DMCA takedowns, ensuring we can maintain our extensions.
+For problems with sources or to request new sources, please visit [DaExtensionMan's Repository](https://github.com/DaExtensionMan/HikariExtensions).</br>
+He is the one developing and maintaining the Extensions for Hikari.
+Im responsible for the App itself.

 ## Building